Help with Child Car Seats; for Safety

 Here are some questions to ask yourself about the safety of your child when it comes to riding in a vehicle:

 Does your child ride in the back seat?

 The back seat is considered the safest place in a crash.
-If your vehicle has a passenger air bag, it is crucial for children 12 and under to ride in back.
+If your vehicle has a passenger airbag, it is crucial for children 12 and under to ride in the back.

-Does your child ride facing the correct way?
+Does your child ride face the correct way?

-Infants who weigh 20 lbs. before 1 year of age should ride in a restraint approved for higher rear facing weight limits.
-Always read your child restraint manual for instructions on properly using the restraint.
+Infants who weigh 20 lbs. before 1 year of age should ride in a restraint approved for higher rear-facing weight limits.
+Always read your child’s restraint manual for instructions on properly using the restraint.